snoplus/data-flow-documentation/data-flow/processing_and_production/subsec/production_accounts/configuring_new_clients.md

 ### Software needed
 * gridui: Accessible via /cvmfs/grid.cern.ch
 * ganga: Accessible via /cvmfs/ganga.cern.ch
-* data-flow: Accessible via git hub
+* data-flow: Accessible via github
   * Needs pip install to generate libraries
   * Can also scp the data-flow/lib director from Cedar
-* data-flow/gasp/sites/[sitename].py: This will define the qualities of the site, including the name, the number of jobs and the RAT versions.

 ### Configure files needed
-* /.gangarc: Configure to your local batch system and directory structure be sure RUNTIME_PATH points to your ganga install.
+* .gangarc: Configure to your local batch system and directory structure be sure RUNTIME_PATH points to your ganga install.
+  * Typically, the `.gangarc` is a default one - we have two customized ones on each site (for processing and production) usually labelled as `.gangarc_[backend]_[processing|production]` - copy the ones from Cedar or another site as a reference
-* /.gangasnoplus: Contains ratdb passwords.
+* .gangasnoplus: Contains ratdb passwords.
 May be deprecated.
 * data-flow/gasp/config/[sitename].cfg: Make sure this is passed to gasp_client.
 This contains information about the passwords to access databases.
 * data-flow/gasp/sites/[sitename].py: This will define the qualities of the site, including the name, the number of jobs and the RAT versions.

 ### Environment
 A few directories need to be accessible from all nodes:
-* ganga_jobs: Path set in postexecute and preexecute in .gangarc.
+* ganga_jobs: Path set in postexecute and preexecute in the corresponding .gangarc (processing and production).
 * gangadir: Ganga information directories, the path is set in .gangarc.
 * $TMPDIR: Set in an environment file.
-* Grid Certificate: Need a valid grid certificate referenced by $X509_USER_PROXY.
+* Valid Grid Certificate: Stored in `.globus` (should probably just copy the `.globus` from Cedar) - referenced by `$X509_USER_PROXY`
 * data-flow/env.sh: May need tweaks to match your environment (i.e. cvmfs not mounted).

 ### Cron jobs